Frovatriptan

-Frovatriptan, sold under the brand name Frova, is a triptan drug developed by Vernalis for the treatment of migraine headaches and for short term prevention of menstrual migraine.
+Frovatriptan, sold under the brand name Frova among others, is a triptan medication developed by Vernalis for the treatment of migraine headaches and for short term prevention of menstrual migraine.
 The product is licensed to Endo Pharmaceuticals in North America and Menarini in Europe.

 Medical uses

 Frovatriptan is used in the treatment of migraine.

 Available forms

 It is available as 2.5 mg tablets.

 Contraindications

 Frovatriptan should not be given to patients with: